 Plotting complex surfaces: https://scratch.mit.edu/projects/180755299/

-For rendering the surfaces I used an isometric 3D engine.
+For rendering the surfaces I used isometric projection.
 To calculate individual functions the project first transforms them into Reverse Polish Notation with the Shunting Yard Algorithm and then evaluates them.

 I tried to comment my scripts in this project, but if there are still questions left, you can ask me ;)